chili-labs/AclBundle/Resources/doc/configuration_reference.rst

 Configuration Reference
 =======================

-This are all available configuration options for this bundle with their default values.
+These are all available configuration options for this bundle with their default values.

 .. code-block:: yaml